Music Schools: How to Become a Professional Musician

 Learn how to become a professional musician.
 Research the education, career requirements and experience required for starting a career as a professional musician.

-Professional musicians either sing or play an instrument in front of live audiences; they also record music in studios.
-While some musicians may perform as solo acts, others could be part of bands, orchestras or musical groups.
+Professional musicians sing and play instruments in front of live audiences; they also record music in studios.
+While some musicians may perform as solo acts, others could be part of bands, choirs, orchestras or musical groups.
 In addition to performing, musicians also must rehearse, practice and audition on a regular basis.
 A certain amount of competitiveness exists among those vying for jobs, given the small number of employment opportunities available.

-While there are no formal educational requirements, prospective musicians often begin taking lessons at an early age and participate in their school's band or orchestra.
+While there are no formal educational requirements, prospective musicians often begin taking music or voice lessons at an early age and may participate in their school's choir, band or orchestra.
 Musicians can also take their skills to the next level in a post-secondary training program.
 The table below includes the requirements from the U.S. Bureau of Labor Statistics (BLS) about how to become a musician.

 |Education Level||No degree is necessary; however, earning a degree in music may be beneficial*|